oobabooga/text-generation-webui/LLaMA-model.md

 The command above takes some 10 minutes to run and shows no progress bar or updates along the way.

-Once it finishes, restart your computer or WSL before proceeding to the next step.

 See this issue for more details: https://github.com/oobabooga/text-generation-webui/issues/416#issuecomment-1475078571

 #### Step 1: install GPTQ-for-LLaMa